The pelvic floor: How to protect it while practicing horseback riding

 Start with a smooth routine

 If you have just given birth it is important to wait two months to ride again.
-The muscles until then will be weak, so this period should be used to rehabilitate it.
+The muscles until then will be weak, so this period should be used to rehabilitate them.
 On the other hand, if you have had surgery in the perineal area, it is advisable to avoid riding until the muscles have fully recovered.

-Perform complementary exercises to horse back riding
+Perform complementary exercises to horseback riding

 You can find these exercises detailed in our blog.